braincemisid/kernel/README.md

 ## Installation

-The BrainCEMISID kernel is written in python.
-This means that all machines with a 2.7.6 Python interpreter can run the code.
+The BrainCEMISID kernel is written in Python 2.7.
+This means that all machines with a 2.7 Python interpreter can run the code.

 Kernel dependencies:
 * Drill: download and follow installation instructions https://github.com/uqfoundation/dill